rsrini7/Smart-Support-Buddy/README.md

    - **StackOverflow Service:** Ingests and indexes StackOverflow Q&A, enabling semantic retrieval of community knowledge.
    - **Vector Service:** Abstracts vector database operations (add/search/delete), semantic search, and deduplication logic.
    - **Unified Search Aggregation:** Combines, deduplicates, and sorts results from all sources, returning a single, similarity-ranked array for the frontend.
+   - **DSPy-Orchestrated RAG Pipelines:** All major services now use DSPy for LLM orchestration and reranking.

 2. **Vector Database Layer**
    - **ChromaDB:** Persistent or server mode vector database for storing and searching embeddings, with content-based deduplication and per-source collections.